LiDAR 2.0: Hierarchical Curvy Waveguide Detailed Routing for Large-Scale Photonic Integrated Circuits: Introduction

 \item \textbf{Conflict-Resilient Routing}: We boost routability through accessibility-enhanced port assignment, congestion and crossing space penalties, and group-based net ordering with congestion-penalized rip-up and reroute, effectively reducing access conflicts and unnecessary crossings.

-\item Extensive evaluations show that \name2.0 supports PIC routing with various crossing sizes and bend radii, achieving DRV-free layouts with up to 16\% lower insertion loss (IL) and 7.69$\times$ speedup over prior methods on spacious benchmarks, and nearly DRV-free layouts with 9\% lower IL and 6.95$\times$ speedup over \name1.0 on compact benchmarks.
+\item Evaluations show that \name2.0 supports PIC routing with various crossing sizes and bend radii, achieving DRV-free layouts with 16\% lower insertion loss (IL) and 7.69$\times$ speedup over prior methods on spacious benchmarks, and nearly DRV-free layouts with 9\% lower IL and 6.95$\times$ speedup over \name1.0 on compact benchmarks.

 \end{enumerate}